junxit/us-congress-bills-111/metadata.md

 - 2009-07-13 — Passed/agreed to in Senate: Passed Senate in lieu of S. 1233 with an amendment by Unanimous Consent.(text: CR S7433-7439)
 - 2009-07-13 — See also S. 1233.
 - 2009-07-13 — Senate struck all after the Enacting Clause and substituted the language of S. 1233 amended.
+- 2009-07-14 — Message on Senate action sent to the House.
+- 2010-12-15 — DEBATE - Pursuant to the provisions of H.Res.
+1764, the House proceeded with 1 hour of debate on the motion to agree to the Senate amendment to H.R.
+2965 with an amendment.
+- 2010-12-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-12-15 — Mrs. Davis (CA) moved that the House agree with an amendment to the Senate amendment. (consideration: CR H8390-8410)
+- 2010-12-15 — On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 250- 175 (Roll no. 638) (text as House agreed to Senate amendment with an amendment: CR H8390-8396)
+- 2010-12-15 — Pursuant to the provisions of H.Res.
+1764, the Chair recognized Mrs. Davis of California for a motion.
+- 2010-12-15 — Resolving differences -- House actions: On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 250- 175 (Roll no. 638)(text as House agreed to Senate amendment with an amendment: CR H8390-8396)
+- 2010-12-15 — The previous question was ordered pursuant to the rule. (consideration: CR H8410)